ibm-rtvs/Examples/calculator/README.md

     - A partial stub which lets most operations [pass-through](http://www-01.ibm.com/support/knowledgecenter/SSBLQQ_8.6.0/com.ibm.rational.rtvs.ref.doc/topics/c_rtvsref_sift_passthrough.html?lang=en "sift-and-pass-through") to the actual web service but intercepts a specific operation to return an unexpected value.

-Integrated web service examples may be found at [http://localhost:7819/RTCP/examples/](http://localhost:7819/RTCP/examples/) The *Calculator* web service provides stateless methods Add, Divide, Modulus, Multiply and Substract.
+The integrated web service examples can be found at [http://localhost:7819/RTCP/examples/](http://localhost:7819/RTCP/examples/)

-The definition of the service can be found here [http://localhost:7819/RTCP/examples/calculator/calculatorService/calculator.wsdl]([http://localhost:7819/RTCP/examples/calculator/calculatorService/calculator.wsdl])
+The *calculator* web service provides state-less operations Add, Divide, Modulus, Multiply and Subtract.
+The definition of the service can be found here [http://localhost:7819/RTCP/examples/calculator/calculatorService/calculator.wsdl](http://localhost:7819/RTCP/examples/calculator/calculatorService/calculator.wsdl).
 It is this definition that was used to create the test.

 ## Post download instructions